 The information from the anatomical evaluation is critical to the surgeon for determining which, if any, of your kidneys is best for donation.
-Generally, the left is preferred because of its longer renal artery.
-But there may be structural complications in the left kidney that would result in consideration of the right kidney.
+Generally, the left is preferred because of its longer renal vein.
+But there may be structural complications in the left kidney such as multiple arteries that result in consideration of the right kidney.

-Because some of these tests use x-rays or dyes, female donor candidates should inform the medical technician if you are pregnant or might be pregnant.
+For tests that use x-rays, female donor candidates should inform the medical technician if you are pregnant or might be pregnant.
 Also, the tests use a dye that some people may have an allergic reaction to.
-Again, let the technician know if you have had allergic reactions in the past, especially to iodine.
+Let the technician know if you have had allergic reactions in the past, especially to iodine.

 4. Psychosocial Assessment